girder/django-large-image/README.md

 ```

 Please note the example Django project in the `project/` directory of this
-repository that shows how to use `django-large-image` in a `girder-4` project.
+repository that shows how to use `django-large-image` in a [`girder-4`](https://github.com/girder/cookiecutter-girder-4) project.

 ### 🛠️ Customization

-The mixin classes modularly designed and able to be subclassed
+The mixin classes are modularly designed and able to be subclassed
 for your project's needs.
 While the provided `LargeImageFileDetailMixin` handles
 `FileField`-interfaces, you can easily extend its base class,
 `LargeImageDetailMixin`, to handle any mechanism of data storage in your
 detail-oriented viewset.

-In the following example, I will show how to use GDAL compatible VSI paths
+In the following example, we demonstrate how to use GDAL compatible VSI paths
 from a model that stores `s3://` or `https://` URLs.

 ```py